Nondegeneracy and Sato-Tate Distributions of Two Families of Jacobian Varieties: Moment Statistics

 \subsection{Computation Techniques}

 The techniques described in this section are adapted from \cite{EmoryGoodson2022,FiteKedlayaSutherlandMotives2016, GoodsonCatalan}.
 We define the $n$th moment (centered at 0) of a probability density function to be the expected value of the $n$th power of the values, i.e. $M_n[X]=E[X^n]$.
 The moments of a function or distribution can be used to understand the shape of the graph or data.
-For example, the first moment $M_1$ is the average value (or expected value of the function), the second moment $M_2$ gives the variance, and the third moment $M_3$ describes the skewness of the distribution.

 We first define the Haar measure on the groups that we obtain for the identity components of the Sato-Tate groups.
-From Propositions \ref{prop:ST0x^n-cx} and \ref{prop:ST0x^2m-c} we see that the possible groups are products of the groups $\U(1)$ and $\U(1)_2.$ For each of these groups, we are interested in the pushforward of the Haar measure onto the set of conjugacy classes conj($\U(1)$) or conj($\U(1)_2$).
+From Propositions \ref{prop:ST0x^n-x} and \ref{prop:ST0x^2m-1} we see that the possible groups are products of the groups $\U(1)$ and $\U(1)_2.$

 We start with the unitary group $\U(1)$ and consider the trace map $\tr$ on a random element $U\in \U(1)$ defined by $z:=\tr(U)=u+\overline{u}=2\cos(\theta)$, where $u=e^{i\theta}$.
 From here we see that $dz=2\sin(\theta)d\theta$ and